Senate GOP blocks domestic terrorism bill, gun policy debate

 Rejection of the bill brought into sharp relief the prevalence of mass shootings in the United States, with the Senate in the unusual position of struggling to keep up with the violence — voting on legislation responding to shootings in Buffalo and California that have been overshadowed by yet another massacre, this time at a Texas elementary school that killed 19 children and two teachers.

-Schumer said he will give bipartisan negotiations in the Senate about two weeks — the next 10 days, while Congress is away for a break — to try to forge a compromise bill that could pass the 50-50 Senate, where 60 votes will be needed to overcome a filibuster.
+Schumer said he will give bipartisan negotiations in the Senate about two weeks, while Congress is away for a break, to try to forge a compromise bill that could pass the 50-50 Senate, where 60 votes will be needed to overcome a filibuster.

-A small, bipartisan group of senators who have for years sought to negotiate legislation on guns huddled Wednesday night in the Capitol.
-But so far, there appeared to be little appetite among Republicans for major changes.
-Schumer acknowledged Democrats’ “deep skepticism” about reaching a deal.
+A small, bipartisan group of senators who have for years sought to negotiate legislation on guns met Thursday following the vote and emerged with areas “of potential agreement.”
+Those appeared to include providing grants to states to implement red flag laws — designed to keep firearms from people who could harm themselves or others — and updating an effort to expand background checks for commercial gun sales, including at gun shows and on the internet.

-“I’m hopeful there’s growing momentum,” said Sen. Chris Murphy, D-Conn., who is leading the negotiations.
-“But I’ve failed plenty of times before.”
+“We’ve got about 10 members, equal numbers on both sides,” said Sen. Chris Murphy, D-Conn., who is leading the negotiations.
+“We have a good list of things to work on.”
+He added that the group plans to follow up with a phone call next week.

 Murphy has been working to push gun legislation since the 2012 attack at Sandy Hook Elementary School in Newtown, Connecticut, that killed 20 children and six educators.

-Cornyn said he and Murphy have been in touch and have been talking over these issues for a long time to try to and find compromise.
-“Maybe this is an impetus,” he said of the Uvalde attack.

-Still, Cornyn cautioned that “restricting the rights of law-abiding citizens is not going to make our communities or our country any safer.

-Sen. Pat Toomey, R-Pa., told reporters that a bill he has been working on for the past decade to expand background checks for firearm sales still does not have enough support to advance in the Senate.
-“I couldn’t count 60 at this point,” he said, “but we’ll get there.”
+Another member of the group, Sen. Pat Toomey, R-Pa., told reporters early Thursday that a bill he has been working on for the past decade to expand background checks for firearm sales still does not have enough support to advance in the Senate.
+“I couldn’t count 60 at this point,” he said, “but I hope we’ll get there.”

+But none of the lawmakers could say definitively if any of the efforts will have the 10 Republican senators it needs to pass.

-In one sign of GOP resistance to shifting the gun policy debate, several Republican senators came to the floor Thursday to discus other topics — immigration, border security and, in the case of Senate Republican leader Mitch McConnell, the nation’s struggle with inflation.
+In one sign of GOP resistance to shifting the gun policy debate, several GOP senators came to the floor Thursday to discus other topics — immigration, border security and, in the case of Senate Republican leader Mitch McConnell, the nation’s struggle with inflation.

 The domestic terrorism bill that failed Thursday dates back to 2017, when Rep. Brad Schneider, D-Ill., first proposed it after mass shootings in Las Vegas and Southerland Springs, Texas.

-Note: This story has been corrected to show that Sen. Collins’ vote was incorrectly announced in the Senate chamber as a yes vote.
-All Republicans voted against the measure.